 Fresh greens and vegetables should be the primary diet of a pet mali uromastyx.
 Mustard greens, dandelion leaves, romaine lettuce, collard greens, and kale are good greens for your pet that are readily available at grocery stores.
-Vegetables for a healthy diet can include shredded carrots, squash, zucchini, bell peppers, green beans, and peas.
+Vegetables for a healthy diet can include shredded carrots, squash, zucchini, bell peppers, and peas.
 Make sure that the greens and vegetables are chopped finely enough so that your pet can easily eat them.

 Uromastyx enjoy seeds and they are a good source of protein for your pet.
 You can sprinkle seeds into his food or keep a separate bowl in his cage with seeds.
 Commercial birdseed, like millet and safflower, are an inexpensive source of seeds.